sf-wdi-24/rails_bog_app/readme.md

     # and save it to an instance variable
     @creature = Creature.find_by_id(creature_id)

-    # render the edit view (it has access to instance variables)
+    # render the edit view (it has access to instance variable)
     render :edit
   end